-Here’s how we utilise most of these methods on one our WordPress design landing page:
+Here’s how we utilised most of them on one of our old landing pages:

 It’s no coincidence that the most effective landing pages have little to no external links.
 The more choice, the less clear the customer journey becomes.
 Focusing on fewer tasks increases their completion rate.

 Eye-catching animations and designs are good (and even necessary) for some industries but most business websites are best left with a minimalist design.

 The current generation is in a hurry.
 We don’t have the time for subtlety.
-If people search for something and your website takes more than a couple of seconds to comprehend, they’re going back to the Google search results page and visit your competition.
+If people search for something and your website takes more than a couple of seconds to comprehend, they’re going back to the Google search results page and visiting your competition.

 Less is more – less distractions, more conversions.